 Looking to get organised for year 11 or 12 but not quite sure where to start?
 We’ve got you covered!
-In preparation for Term 1, we’ve created a checklist of all of the things you need to start the new school year the right way.
+In preparation for Term 1, we’ve created a checklist of all of the things you need to start the new school year strong!

 Map out your year

-Planning the year ahead is a great way to get organised and stay ahead for the rest of 2022.
-By thinking about important dates, such as school terms, exams and events, and potentially busy periods, you’ll be prepared for when they actually come round.
+Planning the year ahead is a great way to get organised and hit the ground running in 2023.
+By plotting out important dates, such as school terms, exams and events and planning around them, you’ll be prepared when they come around fast!

-It can be hard to know where to start, but Atomi’s Planning a Year lesson covers everything you need to know.
-You can print off our Yearly Planner template and add all of your important dates, then display it near your desk.
-Easy!
+If you don’t know where to start, check out our Planning a Year lesson - it covers everything you need to know.
+Print off our Yearly Planner template and add all of your important dates, then display it near your desk.
+Happy New Year!

 Set up your study space

-On the topic of desks, setting up a dedicated study area is essential.
-A neat, comfortable space you can use all year will help to improve concentration and reduce stress, meaning less procrastination and more productive study.
+On the topic of desks, setting up a dedicated study area can be a game changer for your studies.
+A neat, comfortable space will help to improve concentration and reduce stress, meaning less procrastination and more productive revision.

 Gather your study resources